Postkodmiljonären

-The main goal of the game is to win 1 million SEK by answering 15 multiple-choice questions correctly.
+The main goal is to win 1 million SEK by answering 15 multiple-choice questions correctly.
 The more questions the contestant answers correctly, the more money the contestant passively earns.
-There are a number of lifelines which the participant can use to help them on their journey.
-There are "guaranteed levels" which guarantee the participant to walk away with a certain amount of money.
-The participant also has the option of refusing to answer a question and thus walk away with the money the participant has most recently passively or certainly earned.
-The game ends as soon as the participant either answers a question incorrectly, decides to walk away, or answers the million-SEK question.
+There are three to four lifelines which the participant can use to help them on their journey.
+There are "guaranteed levels" that guarantee the participant will walk away with a certain amount of money.
+The participant may also refuse to answer a question and walk away with the money the participant has most recently passively or certainly earned.
+The game ends when the participant answers a question incorrectly, decides to walk away, or answers the million-SEK question.